aetherinox/docker-base-alpine/README.md

 ## Using Image

-To use your new docker alpine base image, you simply need to reference it in your project's `📄 Dockerfile`.
+To use your new docker Alpine base image, you simply need to reference it in your project's `📄 Dockerfile`.
 Open your app's `📄 Dockerfile`, and add:

 ```dockerfile
 ARG IMAGE_ARCH=amd64